schippas/SimpleSearch/README.md

 # SimpleSearch

 A Simple Search engine and Webcrawler combo project created in C++.
 It parses out links and search terms using the webcrawler, and stores them into a MySQL database.
-The search engine can than search the database and deliver the results to a user.
+The search engine can then search the database and deliver the results to a user.
 The search engine also includes an http server that uses multiple threads to serve more than 1 user or instance, if needed.

 ## Getting Started